MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 Microsoft Edge needs to download the IE mode site list before it can apply IE mode settings.
 This process may not finish when the browser is starts.
 We have a policy that can force the loading of the site list before a website is loaded.
 For more information, see the [DelayNavigationsForInitialSiteListDownload](/deployedge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) policy.

-### You’re unable to open files or pages that are located using file:// URLs in Microsoft Edge
+### You can't open files or pages that are found by using file:// URLs in Microsoft Edge

 This issue is because of a Chromium security restriction as described in [Restrictions on File Urls](https://textslashplain.com/2019/10/09/navigating-to-file-urls/).
 However, you can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
 You can use of the [IntranetFileLinksEnabled](/deployedge/microsoft-edge-policies#intranetfilelinksenabled) group policy to enable this functionality.